hakeemoadeniyan/hakeemoadeniyan.github.io/_words/komputa-alagbeeka.md

   (A laptop computer is a portable computing device with an integrated keyboard and a screen that folds shut.
   It is used in offices, schools, and locations without a fixed power supply, running on a rechargeable battery.)
 formation: >
-  The term combines two elements: <strong>Kọ̀mpútà</strong> — a phonological adaptation of "computer" into Yoruba syllable structure, preserving the tonal pattern (kọ̀-mpú-tà); and <strong>alágbèéká</strong> — a native Yoruba word meaning "one who can be carried/moved," derived from the verb *gbé* (to carry) with the agentive prefix *alá-* and suffix *-ká*.
+  The term combines two elements: **Kọ̀mpútà** — a phonological adaptation of "computer" into Yoruba syllable structure, preserving the tonal pattern (kọ̀-mpú-tà); and **alágbèéká** — a native Yoruba word meaning "one who can be carried/moved," derived from the verb *gbé* (to carry) with the agentive prefix *alá-* and suffix *-ká*.
   Together, the compound means "a computer that can be carried" — transparent, native in feel, and formed from existing Yoruba morphology.
 examples: